 Research shows that 88% of codebases contain outdated software components.
 Furthermore, outdated plugins are a magnet for malware exploits and create open vulnerabilities that hackers could use to pivot to other areas of your network.
 Together, this creates a serious security risk when thinking about software that you use to manage your database or even run your website.

 While you should only use trusted and verified database management software, you should also keep it updated and install new patches when they become available.
-The same goes for widgets, plugins and third-party applications, with an additional suggestion to avoid the ones that haven’t received regular updates.
-Steer clear of them altogether.
+The same goes for third-party applications, with an additional suggestion to avoid the ones that haven't received regular updates.
+Steer clear of those altogether to ensure the best database security.

 10. Use strong user authentication

-However, even that is changing as criminals are bypassing MFA checkpoints to gain access to cloud resources, and a passwordless future might be in the cards for most organizations soon.
+However, even that is changing as criminals are bypassing MFA checkpoints to gain access to cloud resources, and a passwordless future might soon be in the cards for most organizations.

 Also, consider only allowing validated IP addresses to access the database to mitigate the risk of a potential breach further.
-While IP addresses can be copied or masked, it requires additional effort from the assailant.
+While IP addresses can be copied or masked, additional effort is required from the assailant.

 Enhance your database security to mitigate the risks of a data breach